-7.3.2 Inverse masquerading
+7.4.2 Inverse masquerading

 (simple masquerading has the effect, that all IP addresses in the local network are masked behind the IP address of the router.
-But when using simple masquerading if a certain computer on the LAN ist supposed zu be available for stations on the internet (e.g. FTP server) the IP address of the FTP server is not visible either.
+But when using simple masquerading if a certain computer on the LAN is supposed to be available for stations on the internet (e.g. FTP server) the IP address of the FTP server is not visible either.
 A connection to this FTP server from the internet in not possible.